Art, Drama, Music, or Sport Scholarships may be held alone or in conjunction with an Academic Scholarship.

-The deadline for applications for September 2017 has now closed.
-Further details for applications for 2018 will be published here once available.
-For further information and a registration form please contact Admissions at email@example.com or 01263 714614.
+For further information and a registration form contact Admissions at email@example.com or on 01263 714614.

 Assessment for Academic Scholarships is by university style interviews.
 Interviews will be held with a member of the department for the three subjects which have been indicated as preferences for A level or IB Higher Level.
 Interviews will focus on thinking skills and academic potential.

 A written reference and predicted GCSE grades from the candidate’s current school will also be taken into consideration.
 Candidates must provide a written CV as part of a scholarship application.

 Candidates for a Sport Scholarship are likely to be of County/Regional standard and should demonstrate ability in the major games played at Gresham’s (rugby, hockey, netball, cricket, tennis and athletics); they may also possess the potential to reach national standards in their chosen sport.
 Prowess in other sports will also be taken into consideration.

 Sport Scholars will be expected to take a leading role in the sporting life of the School and to compete for Gresham’s throughout the year.